xdong05/xdong05.github.io/research.md

 Organisms can shape their environment via **niche construction**—for example, plants alter hydrology and sediment transport.
 These changes, in turn, affect selection pressures on the same organisms, creating geo-evolutionary feedbacks.
 However, most niche construction theory assumes environments change only due to biology, while **biogeomorphology** assumes evolutionarily static organisms.

 We are bridging these perspectives by developing theories and models that integrate **eco-evolutionary and landscape geomorphic dynamics**, considering mutual feedbacks between landscape changes and evolution of niche constructors.
-See [this paper](https://www.journals.uchicago.edu/doi/full/10.1086/719425) and [this one](https://www.cell.com/trends/ecology-evolution/abstract/S0169-5347(24)00119-8) for recent results.
+See [this modeling paper](https://www.journals.uchicago.edu/doi/full/10.1086/719425) and [conceptual paper](https://www.cell.com/trends/ecology-evolution/abstract/S0169-5347(24)00119-8) for our most recent results.